-5. There would be no restriction based on income criteria for grant of incentive to girls, because SC/ST girls and girls passing out from KGBVs and studying in Government, Government-aided and local body schools would generally be from disadvantaged section of the society.
+5. There would be no restriction based on income criteria for grant of incentive to girls because SC/ST girls and girls passing out from KGBVs and studying in Government, Government-aided and Local body schools would generally be from disadvantaged sections of the society.

 Financial Parameters: A sum of Rs.
 3000 (Rupees three thousand only) would be deposited under term deposit/ fixed deposit in a public sector bank or in a post office in the name of every eligible girl child.
 The term/ period of the deposit may be counted from the date of deposit to the date on which the girl child attains the age of 18 years.
 No premature withdrawal will be allowed.

 Process of Execution: Incentives to Girls for Secondary Education

 1. Every implementing school may prepare a proposal for release of the amount of incentive after proper examining the eligibility criteria and submit it to the State Governments/ UTs through proper channel.

 2. State/ UT Governments will send a consolidated proposal to the Department of School Education and Literacy, Ministry of HRD, New Delhi indicating the followings: